Financial-Times/origami-codedocs/README.md

 Serverless: Remember to use x-api-key on the request headers
 ```

 In a deployed environment these routes are prefixed with the "stage" either `prod` or `dev`.
-The  `x-api-key` for a deployed service is available in LastPass, or the latest may be found in AWS under "apigateway".
+The  `x-api-key` for a deployed service is available in Vault, or the latest may be found in AWS under "apigateway".
 This is an example request to the production service:
 ```sh
 curl https://origami-codedocs.in.ft.com/prod/sassdoc/o-grid@v4.4.4 -H "x-api-key:[key here]"
 ```